datreeio/action-datree/README.md

 To learn more about Datree, visit the [datree website](https://www.datree.io/).
 <br/><br/>
 # Setup
+Get started in 2 simple steps:
-To get started, you will need to obtain your Datree account token.
-Follow the simple instructions described [here](https://hub.datree.io/account-token).
+* Obtain your Datree account token by following the instructions described [here](https://hub.datree.io/account-token).
-<br/><br/>
-Then, configure your token:
-* Set DATREE_TOKEN as a [secret](https://docs.github.com/en/actions/reference/encrypted-secrets) or [environment](https://docs.github.com/en/actions/reference/environment-variables) variable (see "Examples" section of this readme).
+* Configure your token by setting DATREE_TOKEN as a [secret](https://docs.github.com/en/actions/reference/encrypted-secrets) or [environment](https://docs.github.com/en/actions/reference/environment-variables) variable (see "Examples" section of this readme).
 <br/><br/>
 # Usage
 In your workflow, set this action as a step.
 For example: